tek5030/lab-stereo/lab-guide/2-stereo-calibration.md

         - ```intrinsics.yml``` contains the two perspective camera models and distortion coefficients.
         - ```extrinsics.yml``` contains the relative pose between the two cameras as well as the rotations and homographies that enable us to perform stereo rectification.

-## Calibrate and copy the calibration files into lab_7
+## Calibrate and copy the calibration files into lab-stereo
 Run the stereo_calibration project.

-When you are happy with the calibration, copy the two files ```intrinsics.yml``` and ```extrinsics.yml``` into the lab_7 project folder.
+When you are happy with the calibration, copy the two files ```intrinsics.yml``` and ```extrinsics.yml``` into the `lab-stereo` project folder.

 Continue to the [next step](3-sparse-stereo-processing.md).